neillp/ESP8266_PIR/README.md

 # ESP8266_PIR
-Using PIRs with ESP8266 12's to a light on a relay via an MQTT server.
+Using PIRs with ESP8266 12's to switch on a light with a relay via a MQTT server.